syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Azure-App-Service-Linux.md

 # Convert Word to Image in Azure App Service on Linux

 Syncfusion DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in Azure App Service on Linux**.
+Using this library, you can **convert a Word document to image in Azure App Service on Linux**.

 ## Steps to convert Word document to Image in Azure App Service on Linux